 Recreation: Ignite strongly believes in the importance of fun and creativity in order to build community and promote a healthy and balanced lifestyle.
 Recreation activities at the Drop-In Resource Center and Residential Programs include yoga, music, art, martial arts, dance, and much more.
 These activities help youth engage with their peers and adult allies in new ways and develop self-esteem and a sense of purpose.

 Clustered and Scattered Site Apartments (CaSSA): Ignite’s independent living program is for youth between the ages of 18 to 24 who demonstrate the potential for independent living.
-In CaSSA, 10 youth live in their own apartments for up to two years and maintain access to all of TLP’s services.
-Upon program completion, TLP either transfers the lease to the young person or helps them move into another apartment, effectively transitioning them to permanent housing.
+In CaSSA, 10 youth live in their own apartments for up to two years and maintain access to all of Ignite’s services.
+Upon program completion, Ignite either transfers the lease to the young person or helps them move into another apartment, effectively transitioning them to permanent housing.

 Next Gen Housing Program: Ignite’s three-year independent living program for youth 18 to 24.
 10 youth living in 5 apartments maintain access to all of Ignite’s services and receive intensive employment support and leadership training.
 Youth assume responsibility for rent and all other expenses by year 3 of the program, effectively transitioning them to permanent housing.